 The city wakes slowly.
 The streets are quiet; there’s little traffic.
 I run on the roads; the pavements are not the best.
 Some towns are beautiful; this one?
 Maybe it's the winter.

 A few businesses are stirring.
 Mostly spartan smoky coffee stands, filled with seasoned males.
-Sizeable ancient coffee machines are coughing into life.
+Sizeable old coffee machines are coughing into life.
 Some men stand, some sit in white plastic garden chairs.
 Three-legged stools are serving as tables.
 Everyone looks cold.
 Everyone smokes.

 Here’s what we're looking for; the tram lines.
 Let's follow these to the centre.

 The side streets open into more of a French boulevard feel.
-Let’s push the pace to the big clock.
+Let’s push the pace down to the big clock.
 Either side of the main road is wall to wall coffee shops and restaurants.
 There's plenty of armed security; it feels safe enough.

 Time to jog over to the old quarter.